Graham Nash thrills audiences for two sold out nights at City Winery, Chicago: May 11 and 12 2016.

 City Winery Chicago

-Immediately the overwhelming observation is the big duet sound Graham Nash and Shane Fontayne produced on stage between harmonized vocals and guitar.
-Fontayne (Sting, Springsteen, Richard Marx, John Waite, Lone Justice) is not only Nash's on stage partner but also his songwriting collaborator on the new release 'This Path Tonight', of which is a strong collection of songs threaded togther with Nash's iconic voice and harmonies.
+Immediately the overwhelming observation is the big duet sound Graham Nash, and Shane Fontayne produced on stage between harmonized vocals and guitar.
+Fontayne (Sting, Springsteen, Richard Marx, John Waite, Lone Justice) is not only Nash's onstage partner but also his songwriting collaborator on the new release 'This Path Tonight,' of which is a strong collection of songs threaded together with Nash's iconic voice and harmonies.

 I Used to be a King

 The Path Tonight (title tract from the new release)

 To the Last Whale

 Oh!
 Camil (The Winter Solder)